 The condo sold for the anticipated price and the transaction went smoothly.
 Brian then had 45 days in his identification period to identify three potential replacement properties.
 He found two fourplexes and a triplex that he believed offered him the investment opportunity he desired.
 Before the 45-day deadline, he notified his QI of his intentions and began the process of acquiring the first property.

 Due to competition for the first property and unforeseen circumstances with the second property, Brian was unable to close on either of his first two replacement property choices.
 By the time Brian knew the first two properties would not be options, there was not enough time remaining in the 180-day exchange period to acquire the third property.
 Brian had to cancel his exchange and pay the taxes on the capital gains he earned from the sale of his condo.
 After paying taxes, Brian did not have the cash he had expected and could no longer afford a triplex, much less a fourplex, without obtaining a greater loan amount, decreasing his income potential.

-How could Brian have guaranteed a successful exchange?
+How could Brian have ensured a successful exchange?